 NCTC Cultural History

-The RiverView Farm house, shown during demolition in 1984 (lower photo) and in a Fraley family photo from the 1940s, and other buildings that comprised RiverView Farm were dismantled, hauled away or buried in 1984, though the foundations of several buildings can still be seen; the last tenants lived there in the 1950s.
+The RiverView Farm house and other buildings that comprised RiverView Farm were dismantled, hauled away or buried in 1984, though the foundations of several buildings can still be seen; the last tenants lived there in the 1950s.
 It had been sold by a member of the Shepherd family in 1902 to Jacob Rush, who seems to have been in default when he sold it in turn to David Jones in 1935.
 Jones sold it in 1941 to NB Hendrix.

 The eastern portion of NCTC, acquired by the Browning heirs in their lawsuit in the 1790s, contains the remains of at least two farmsteads.
 One of the houses was occupied by the Entler family from 1851 to about 1888 near the river; only a foundation and basement depression is still visible just north of the pond.
 The other house and outbuildings near Terrapin Neck Road were part of a working farmstead as late as 1938 (it is visible on an aerial photograph taken as part of the National Aerial Photography Program in Feb.
 1938).
 This 86 1/2 acre farmstead, pieced together after 1888 from 3 separate smaller parcels including the former Entler farm, was owned by George F. Turner from 1887 to 1909, William J Foutz from 1909 to 1936, briefly by Jefferson Security Bank in 1936, Ernest Stutzman from 1936 to 1941, and Gilbert Wright from 1941 to 1943, when it was purchased by the Hendrix family.
 A road now overgrown in the woods was first shown on a county map published in the 1920s and is still visible in a 1938 aerial photo.
 According to Charles Hanshew of Martinsburg, WV, the steep terminus of the road down to the river bottom was built by his family in the mid-1930s.
-His family pitched two large tents complete with carpeting on the Foutz property near the river during the summer months for recreation and to escape the heat.
-The road may also have been used for access to a commercial fishing operation on Shepherd Island and around Terrapin Neck, run by the Lemen family from the 1890s to the 1930s, and gave access to a recreational cabin built by Ernest and Leone Stutzman (ca 1937) during their ownership - the cabinís old chimney can still be seen down the hill north of the commons building.
+His family pitched two large tents complete with carpeting on gFoutzfs Bottomh during the summer months for recreation and to escape the heat in Martinsburg.
+The road may also have been used for access to a commercial fishing operation (called gfishpotsh) on Shepherd Island and around Terrapin Neck, run by the Lemen family from the 1890s to the 1930s, and gave access to a recreational cabin built by Ernest and Leone Stutzman (ca 1937) during their ownership - the cabinfs old chimney can still be seen down the hill north of the commons building.
 Ernest was a longtime professor at Shepherd College in Shepherdstown, and finished his career as a researcher at a Veterans Administration Hospital.
 The house on this farmstead near Terrapin Neck Road, occupied by German native Conrad Crowe and his family in the 1850s, was torn down in the late 1960s after it became an attractive nuisance to local youths.
+Local resident Sharon Smith remembers as a teenager in 1967 a long-abandoned, small house with peeling white paint and reddish metal roof with two bedrooms upstairs, a kitchen and general living quarters on the main floor, a cistern/root cellar below ground accessed through the back door and porch, and lots of old blue canning jars lining the windowsills.
 A single small barn is still standing among the old foundations and debris in the woods.

 I would like to end this history with the thought that even hundreds of years after spending time on a landscape, your story can still be told- because the evidence persists (though motivations are harder to fathom after a number of years).
 We have within each of us the ability to leave a legacy of thoughtful decisions, care and appreciation of the land that surrounds and sustains us.
 May we strive to ensure that our conservation efforts are rewarded with future writers who can find positive things to say about us.